The Danger of “Divide and Conquer” Leaders

 • They derive energy from pitting people against one another.
 They feel the bigger the chasm, the greater their opportunity.

-• Their language is always driving contrast, e.g., us versus them, good versus evil, weak versus strong, etc.
+• Their language always drives contrast, e.g., us versus them, good versus evil, weak versus strong, etc.

-• They value loyalty versus competence in their subordinates who paradoxically are always expendable as it suits their purpose.
+• They value loyalty over competence in their subordinates, who are paradoxically always expendable as it suits their purpose.

-• They hate receiving bad news and have a “shoot the messenger” mentality; someone besides them must always be to blame when something goes wrong.
+• They dislike receiving bad news and often adopt a “shoot the messenger” mentality; someone besides themselves must always be to blame when something goes wrong.

-• Their first instinct is to attack whenever confronted with a different point of view and these attacks are usually personal in nature rather than substantive.
+• Their first instinct is to attack whenever confronted with a different point of view, and these attacks are usually personal rather than substantive.

 • They have no interest in expanding their worldview and prefer information that validates what they already believe to be true (whether it is or not).
 Facts are always secondary to their agenda.

 • They believe everyone has a price and can be bought to serve their purpose.
-It genuinely surprises them when they come across people of strong unmovable convictions.
+It genuinely surprises them when they encounter people with strong, unmovable convictions.

-• They are never satisfied that they have enough and must grow their own assets above all else.
+• They are never satisfied with having enough and must grow their own assets above all else.

 • Free and open competition is anathema to their wiring; they exhaust every opportunity to create an unfair advantage for their agenda.